JimBoonie/CppPractice/README.md

 ```
 [-] implement quick sort
 [-] modify heap_sort.cpp to use more efficient method from textbook
-[-] use bit-shifting and inline functions to solve Parent/Left/Right calculations
+[x] use bit-shifting and inline functions to solve Parent/Left/Right calculations

 ```